 Margaret Rosemary Isabella Mackenzie (née Munro), my Aunt Rosemary, has noted on the reverse side of the photograph above that "James Irving is the man with the pipe.”
 It seems that the photograph was meant to be a Christmas card, as “Wishing You a Merry Xmas” is written on the inclined canvas.
 Unfortunately we do not have the names of the other gentlemen in the studio, but the scene reminds us of Charles Martin Hardie’s painting “Friendly Critics,” first shown in 1883, in which both Thomas Stuart Burnett and John Simpson Fraser were portrayed.
 Knowing that James Thwaite Irving was born in 1858, we can suppose that the studio photograph was taken circa 1888.

-One of Hardie's "Friendly Critics," James Irving’s brother-in-law, Thomas Weir Stuart Burnett (or T.S.B. as he was better known), had an artist uncle, and artist cousins who descended from his maternal granduncle John Cuthbert Rhind: These were John Rhind A.R.S.A.
+One of Hardie's "Friendly Critics," James Irving’s brother-in-law, Thomas Weir Stuart Burnett (or T.S.B. as he was better known), had an artist second uncle, and artist second cousins, descending on his mother's side from his great-grandparents, John Rhind and Helen Gill Dingwall, who had married at Banff on the 29th January 1798: These were their grandson John Rhind A.R.S.A.
 Sculptor (1828-1892), who married Catherine Birnie (1831-1887) and became the father of 9 children including the sculptors William Birnie Rhind R.S.A.
 (1853-1933) and John Massey Rhind (1858-1936), as well as the architect Sir Thomas Duncan Rhind K.B.E.
 (1871-1927).
 Furthermore, T.S.B.’s sister Euphemia married another of Hardie's "Friendly Critics," John Simpson Fraser Artist R.S.W.
 (1840-1900).
 One can suppose that James Thwaite Irving had privileged contacts with these artists and sculptors, and that this ‘circle’ inspired him in his chosen path.

 Little is known about James Thwaite Irving’s life, or about the training he received before becoming a fully fledged artist.
 He used various media that included pencil drawings, pen and ink studies, watercolours and oils; but as he did not always date his works it is difficult to place his production in chronological order.
 Therefore, in the content that follows, I attempt to present some of his works sorted by media.
 In our family, I and my siblings have inherited several of these works, and after obtaining the agreement of all parties, I use the initials of our first names to distinguish the corresponding collections.